-- Course Time & Days: ONCA (asynchronous online lecture & in-person exam) - Course Instructor: Sunwoo Lee - E-mail: sunwool@yorku.ca - Office Hours & Location: Atkinson 204 (email to schedule a time)
+Course Time & Days: Asynchronous

+Class Location: Online

+• Course Instructor: Giulio Iacobelli

+E-mail: giacobel@yorku.ca

+Office Hours & Location: Email

 Land Acknowledgment

 York University recognizes that many Indigenous Nations have longstanding relationships with the territories upon which York University campuses are located that precede the establishment of York University.
 York University acknowledges its presence on the traditional territory of many Indigenous Nations.
 The area known as Tkaronto has been care taken by the Anishinabek Nation, the Haudenosaunee Confederacy, and the Huron-Wendat.
 It is now home to many First Nation, Inuit, and Métis communities.
 We acknowledge the current treaty holders, the Mississaugas of the Credit First Nation.
 This territory is subject of the Dish with One Spoon Wampum Belt Covenant, an agreement to peaceably share and care for the Great Lakes region (LA&PS Land Acknowledgement).